How to Smoke a Tender Steak

 Hardwood blocks and chips are utilized as the fuel source and require frequent attention to maintain an even temperature.

 Selecting Wood Chips

-Hickory: A robust and smoky taste is what should be expected when using this kind of wood.
+A robust and smoky taste is what you can expect when using this kind of wood.
 It is best suited for beef and lamb.

-Maple: A sweetly smoked flavor is what this kind of wood offers your food and works best with pork or poultry.
+A sweetly smoked flavor is what this kind of wood offers your food.
+Maple chips work best with pork or poultry.